 Monitoring the correct use of HS codes by your ‘brokers’ is important as well.
 This is often a time-consuming job.
 Pincvision can help you to secure/improve the quality of your broker(s).
-For instance, through our Pincvision "Global Broker Window" (GBW) solution.

-When talking about the determination of origin for Machinerey & Equipment, a distinction is also made between spare parts and finished goods.
+When talking about the determination of origin for Machinery & Equipment, a distinction is also made between spare parts and finished goods.
 Our origin specialists can help you setup a solid origin process, from determination to the management hereof.
 They will tell you everything about the possibilities regarding preferential origin in relation to trade agreements and thus applying the preferential tariff to save costs.